meraf00/perago-nestjs-api/README.md

 a.
 Insert new employe position/role
     • Every position/role must contain minimum information like Name, Description and Managing position/role to whom the position Report To etc.
 b.
-Update previously saved position/role
+Update previously saved position/role at any time
 c.
 Get single position/role detail
 d.
 Get all position/role structure according to hierarchy (You can use table or tree)
 e.
-Get all childrens of a position/role
+Get all childrens of a specific position/role
 f. remove  position/role  at any time based on the heirarchy
   </pre>
   </li>